Category: History

 -

-Wausau Architecture Tuesday – Hammond Park
+Wausau Historical Architecture Tuesday – Hammond Park

 Ein Prosit der Gemütlichkeit!
 And welcome to Oktoberfest season here in Wisconsin and WHAT! day.
 In a city with a multitude of breweries, a beer garden just seems right.
 And that is where we are headed today – the corner of Grand and Thomas to what is now known as Hammond Park.
 But it has…